 How you can be prepared on the road

 Prepare your car for winter weather with regular maintenance including antifreeze, battery and tire checks, windshield wiper, and fluid replacement.
 Keep your vehicle’s gas tank full so you don't get stuck in an emergency and keep the fuel line from freezing.
 We have more travel safety tips too!

 Virginians do not have a ton of opportunities to practice driving in snow and ice.
 So what's the safest way to drive in snow and ice especially if you rarely do it?
 Some folks say just pretend you're taking grandma to church.
 There's a platter of biscuits and two gallons of sweet tea in glass jars in the back seat.
 She's wearing a new dress and holding a crockpot full of gravy!

 Virginia 511 System: provides the latest traffic and road conditions by phone, website, and app.

 VDOT Safety Patrol: tire change assistance, fuel at the nearest gas station, jump starts, phone access, and directions.

-As a Northern Neck member, you get 24/7/365 Roadside Assistance included in your auto coverage.
+As a Northern Neck member, you get 24/7/365 Roadside Assistance included in your auto insurance.
 If you break down, run out of gas, or get a flat tire, we're just a quick phone call away.